How To Make A Landing Page On Wix

 How To Make A Landing Page On Wix - Add your links and call-to-action buttons to guide your visitors to where you want them to engage

 Your CTA button is the most important element on the page.
 Use action-first labels like Get My Free Guide, Start My Free Trial, or Claim Your Discount rather than the generic Submit or Click Here.
-Place at least two CTA buttons - one above the fold and one near the bottom - so visitors do not have to scroll back up.
+Place at least two CTA buttons: one above the fold and one near the bottom, so visitors do not have to scroll back up.
 To learn how to add and style buttons in Wix, see our guide on how to add a button on Wix.
-If you want to capture leads without sending visitors to a new page, consider adding a pop-up form - our guide on how to add a popup on Wix walks through the setup.
+If you want to capture leads without sending visitors to a new page, consider adding a pop-up form.
+Our guide on how to add a popup on Wix walks through the setup.

 Step 5: Publish Your Landing Page